La Soufrière Volcano Update

-11. Over the past 24 hours the time between each explosion has increased.
+5. Explosions and accompanying ashfall, of similar or larger magnitude, are likely to continue to occur over the next few days impacting St. Vincent and neighbouring islands.

-12. Explosions and accompanying ashfall, of similar or larger magnitude, are likely to continue to occur over the next few days impacting St. Vincent and neighbouring islands such as Barbados, Grenada, Saint Lucia.
+7. Visit GNS Science for #GlobalAshImpact posters – the latest research-informed material for concise best practice information for critical infrastructure managers to effectively prepare for, respond to, and recover from ash-producing volcanic eruptions. https://tinyurl.com/2w93f3hf

-14. Visit the International Volcanic Hazard Health Network for volcanic ash information resources: www.ivhhn.org/information
+8. Visit the International Volcanic Health Hazard Network for volcanic ash information resources:

 –